Collaboration with Students

 Current Students and Student Collaborators

-I am proud to have had the chance to work with students in research and advising capacities, to have been part of their research and training experiences and learned and grown with and from them, as well.
-I have advised and/or collaborated with the following undergraduate and graduate students:
+I am grateful to have had the chance to work with students in research and advising capacities, to have been part of their research and training experiences, and to have learned and grown with and from them, as well.
+I am currently advising, mentoring, and/or collaborating with the following students:

 Reference Letters and Letters of Recommendation